What is the wearable infusion adhesives market forecast to be worth by 2036?

 How is South Korea strengthening market demand?

-12.7% CAGR, supported by connected healthcare
+12.7% CAGR, backed by connected healthcare

 South Korea is expected to record a 12.7% CAGR through 2036 because connected healthcare technologies continue expanding across hospitals and home care settings.
 Manufacturers are increasing the use of high-performance medical adhesives for wearable devices.
 Greater adoption of digital health solutions also supports product demand.
 Continued healthcare investment is expected to sustain long-term market growth.